 - Community Associations and Stormwater Management: A Coastal South Carolina Perspective

 - A Citizen's Guide to Maintaining Stormwater Best Management Practices: For Homeowners Associations and Property Owners (Lake County Stormwater Management Commission, Illinois) - This product, though designed for residents in the Midwest, can be adapted for use in South Carolina.

-Contact the Water Quality division office for information on implementation and maintenance of BMPs in your neighborhood.
+Contact the Stormwater Division office for information on implementation and maintenance of BMPs in your neighborhood.
 Reach us at 843-856-2157.